treysp/coolit/README.md

 Todo

+## 4. This task has a severe 'rare disease' problem

+Todo

 # Image sources

 Some states, counties, and cities collect orthoimagery every few years.
 If those images are publicly available, they are typically hosted by a city or state GIS unit such as those described above for NYC, Philadelphia, and Chicago.
 We located those by searching Google to identify the relevant party.

 Unfortunately, many places have publicly available imagery that is not of sufficient resolution for tower identification.
 We have found some other potential image sources, described below.

 ## USGS EarthExplorer